GiovanniZotta/fog_cloud_project/deployment/roles/install-worker-node/README.md

 common
 =========

-This role contains the instructions needed to setup an Openstack instance in order to be a Kubernetes worker node
+This role contains the instructions needed to setup an Openstack instance in order to be a Kubernetes node

 Requirements
 ------------